-5.2 Complex Query Execution without RAM
+5.2 Complex query execution without RAM

-We now consider the execution of aggregate, sort and duplicate removal operators.
-At a first look, pipeline execution is not compatible with these operators which are classically performed on materialized intermediate results.
+We now consider the execution of aggregate, sort, and duplicate removal operators.
+At first glance, pipeline execution is not compatible with these operators which are classically performed on materialized intermediate results.
 Such materialization cannot occur either in the smartcard due to the RAM rule or in the terminal due to the security rule.
 Note that sorting can be done in the terminal since the output order of the result tuples is not significant, i.e., depends on the DBMS algorithms.